-Once your baby starts to pull themselves up into standing and discover more exciting toys, you might want to consider buying an activity table.
+Once your baby starts to pull themselves up to stand and discover more exciting toys, you might want to consider buying an activity table.

 A good activity table will be interactive and have lots of toys, knobs, and buttons for your baby to explore.
-They can lean on the table and strengthen their legs, and once they're confident standing and walking, it's a great way to encourage independent play and learning.
+They can lean on the table and strengthen their legs - once they're confident standing or walking, it's a great way to encourage independent play and learning.